wp-plugins/2046s-widget-loops/readme.txt

 = 1.13 =

-Post widget fixes : Div "beforewidget" won't show up if the loop is empty, Disallow on ids can handle multiple ids.
+ * Post widget fixes : Div "beforewidget" won't show up if the loop is empty, Disallow on ids can handle multiple ids.

-Page widget fixes : Disallow on ids can handle multiple ids, Added Prevention for being show on Page, post ids and template types.
+ * Page widget fixes : Disallow on ids can handle multiple ids, Added Prevention for being show on Page, post ids and template types.

-Recent widget removed
+ * Recent widget removed
-Added Final loop widget: Briefly.
+ * Added Final loop widget: Briefly.
 It let's you show Post or Pages anywhere.
 The widget let's you allow or disallow the loop to be shown on certain places.
 Plus, you can show or hide comments and it's form, show the author, list of categories and tags.

-When the user is logged in the "edit link" is present after the post/page title. small note added in to all widgets: "To see the widget behave properly, when you drop the wiget in here the widget should to be saved first."
+ * When the user is logged in the "edit link" is present after the post/page title.
+ * A small note added in to all widgets: "To see the widget behave properly, when you drop the wiget in here the widget should to be saved first."
-In order to have a unique class which won't interfere with other classes, comment_booble class has been changed from "comment_number" to "wl2046_comment_number"
+ * In order to have a unique class which won't interfere with other classes, comment_booble class has been changed from "comment_number" to "wl2046_comment_number"

 = 0.12: 2012-02-07 =